Explore UAB

 Policy

-Students must pass all courses used to fulfill graduation requirements.
+Students must pass all courses and curriculum components used to fulfil graduation requirements.

-Students receiving a grade other than passing in a required course must successfully complete that course to graduate.
+Students receiving a grade other than passing in a required course or program must successfully complete that course or program to graduate.
 If the course is an elective, acting internship, or special topics course, the student must either successfully complete the same course or successfully complete a different course that meets the same graduation requirement.

 The Student Academic Standing Committee (SASC) reviews all instances of grades other than passing and determines progression, statuses, and actions related to such grades.
-All decisions regarding student status, course remediation, course completion, course repetition, recycling, dismissal, and academic progression are approved by the SASC.
+All decisions regarding student status, course remediation, course completion, course repetition, recycling, dismissal, completion of required program components, and academic progression are approved by the SASC.

 See also Medical Student Grading Policy